-\\\ Pet Charities
+\\\ Pet Charity Volunteers

-Volunteering helps if you want to gain expert animal knowledge which can be used to support applications to all kinds of pet related jobs.
-The big charities are big pet businesses receiving millions of pounds in income yearly and are professional pet keepers.
+Volunteering helps if you want to gain expert animal knowledge which can be used to support applications to all kinds of pet related jobs, including retail stores.

-Having made a number of online searches, then calling pet shelters telephone numbers, this didn’t really get me through to their general office, presuming that everyone was busy working with the animals.
-So carefully composed a short email with some basics details about myself and sent it off suggesting the days that may be possible and hours free offering to volunteer.
+“Having made a number of online searches, then calling pet shelter telephone numbers, this didn’t really get me through to their general office, presuming that everyone was busy working with the animals.
+So carefully composed a short email with some basics details about myself and sent it off suggesting the days that may be possible and hours free offering to volunteer”.

 Within a couple of hours a very courteous message was returned with an online short form to complete.
 This was sent back, the same afternoon and next day, made my way to a short interview.